Davifahrez/japaneseonlyhomepage/README.md

 The script monitors your YouTube feed and identifies videos whose titles lack Japanese characters.
 Once such a video is found, it programmatically clicks the "Not Interested" button.
 ## Installation
-1. Click code install zip and extract
+1. Download zip and extract
 2. Install on any chromium browser

 ## Disclaimer